Harpers Ferry, West Virginia: Public transportation

-Amtrak provides service to Harpers Ferry two times a day on the Capitol Limited line from Chicago to Washington, D.C., once in each direction.
+Amtrak provides service to Harpers Ferry two times a day on the Floridian line from Chicago to Miami via Washington, D.C., once in each direction.
 It is also served by MARC commuter rail on the Brunswick Line from Martinsburg, West Virginia, to Washington.
 The city's passenger rail station is at the West Virginia end of the historic B&O railroad bridge across the Potomac River.
 The town has an extensive rail history, having previously been serviced by the Baltimore and Ohio Railroad as well as multiple freight lines.

+The Eastern Panhandle Transit Authority (EPTA) provides bus service to Harpers Ferry via Route 20.

+A shuttle bus operated by the National Park Service (NPS) runs between the visitor center and Lower town.